-Strathclyde University offers BEng and MEng degrees in Naval Architecture, although several universities in the UK offer specialist naval architecture degrees.
+The University of Strathclyde offers BEng and MEng degrees in Naval Architecture, although several universities in the UK offer specialist naval architecture degrees.

-You would normally need 4 or 5 Highers including Maths and Physics or Engineering Science to get into the above course.
+You would normally need 4 or 5 Highers including Maths and Physics or Engineering Science to get into the above courses.
 Advanced Higher Maths is also recommended.

 UK wide, naval architects are employed by shipbuilding and repair yards, oil rig fabricators, marine equipment manufacturers, shipping companies, the Ministry of Defence and the Defence Engineering and Science Group.

 There are also some opportunities in designing and building yachts and other small craft.
 Some work as ship surveyors for marine classification companies which set standards for the design, construction and maintenance of ships, or for the Maritime and Coastguard Agency.